 This set is perfect for the DIY auto mechanic looking for an upgrade—or the professional automotive technician seeking out an addition to their beloved but likely well-worn tools.
 With metric and deep metric sockets ranging from 10 mm to 19 mm each, and with SAE and deep SAE sockets ranging from 5/16-inch to 3/4-inch, Sunex is confident that you’ll have the right tools for the job with their impact sockets—especially when you attach their complimentary 3-inch extension for those awkward, hard-to-reach jobs.

 Sunex’s versatile impact sockets, which boast radius corner design for enhanced torque, come in their own heavy-duty case for stylish, safe, and convenient storage.

-This affordable set of sockets is a great addition to your home toolbox, with more than enough variety and durability to take on everyday household jobs.
-All in all, Stanley’s 30-piece socket set is a compact, complete, and competitively-priced addition to any amateur handyperson’s collection.
+Still, this affordable set of sockets is a great addition to your home toolbox, with more than enough variety and durability to take on everyday household jobs.
+All in all, MulWark’s 34-piece socket set is a compact, complete, and competitively-priced addition to any amateur handyperson’s collection.

 Best Torx Bit: Neiko 10083A Master Torx Bit Socket and External Torx Socket Set

 Material: Chrome vanadium | Set Size: 60 pieces | Deep Sockets Included: No | Impact Sockets: No